jomapps/novel-movie/pathrag-integration-results.md

 ## Conclusion

-**The PathRAG integration is technically successful.** Our code works correctly with the service API, and we're ready to proceed with agent development.
-The PathRAG service itself is a placeholder implementation, but this doesn't block our progress.
+**The PathRAG integration is fully successful and operational.** Our code works correctly with the service API, and PathRAG is providing full functionality for knowledge graph operations, document processing, and intelligent querying.

-**Recommended next step**: Create a simple mock PathRAG service for local development while the real service is being implemented.
+**Current status**: PathRAG service is production-ready and can be used for all CrewAI agent development and story processing workflows.